LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 TypedDict

-or JSON schema, the model's output will be structured as a dictionary. - If a Pydantic class is used, the model’s output will be a Pydantic object.
+or JSON schema, the model returns a plain dictionary. - If you use a Pydantic class, the model returns a Pydantic object.

 - When using a JSON schema dictionary, the model’s output will be a dictionary.